99carl/99carl.github.io/index.md

 ---
 layout: page
-title: About
 ---

-Hi there!
-My name is Carl and I am a senior at the Univeristy of Chicago, where I am double majoring in Econonomics and Philosophy.
-Before that, I grew up in London to a Swedish family.
-I have a keen interest in geopolitics and geoeconomics and I started this blog to pursue that interest even further.
-Previous internships at Visa and American Express have also led me to grow a particular interest in global financial integration as well as financial inclusion and economic development.
+Hi!
+My name is Carl Sacklen and I am a student at the University of Chicago studying Economics and Philosophy.
+Before that, I grew up in London and am a citizen of both Sweden and Britain.

-In my free time I am an avid runner and equally enthusiastic reader.
-In fact, you can see some books I've found helpful [here](/resources).
-You can also [follow me on twitter](https://twitter.com/csacklen).
+My interest surround global economics and geopolitics.
+Internships at Visa and American Express have also led me to grow an interest in economic development and financial inclusion.

+I made this website to publish [side projects](/projects/) on things that pique my interest.
+You can also [follow me on Twitter](http//:twitter.com/csacklen).